DevOpsCoin/core/docs/operations/CONTRIBUTING_INTERNAL.md

-# CONTRIBUTING_INTERNAL.md
+# Internal Contributor Standards

-This guide defines internal contributor standards for the **DevOpsCoin DApp (website-v2)** repository.
+This guide defines contributor and maintainer standards for the **DevOpsCoin DApp (`website-v2`)** repository.
-All maintainers and core collaborators should follow these rules to keep the repo stable, clean, and CI-compliant.
+All collaborators should follow these rules to keep the codebase stable, consistent, and easy to maintain.

 ---

-## 🧰 Local Setup
+## Local Setup

 - **Node.js:** v22.x
 - **pnpm:** v10+ (`corepack enable && corepack prepare pnpm@latest --activate`)